 What conditions do I need to meet?

-Entitlement to Maternity benefit, Paternity benefit and Childcare benefit extends to all those insured against maternity under the social security system and who have a record of social security payments for at least 12 of the previous 24 months.
+Entitlement to Maternity benefit, Paternity benefit and Childcare benefit extends to all those insured who have maternity social insurance record of at least 12 of the previous 24 months.

 What am I entitled to and how can I claim?